TMOM Travel Writers

 Nasreen Stump is the married mother to a 12 year old boy, a 5 year old girl, and a 3 year old girl.
 Nasreen specializes in business travel, pregnant travel, and travel with children of varying ages.
 Nasreen travels weekly as a sales person for a coffee company when she isn't writing travel.
 Addicted to social media she shares her adventure on the road with those back home.
 She is back in Texas after 10 years in the Northeast.

-Patty Holliday is a wife, mother of four, certified Disney travel agent and lover of candid confession.
-Find her in Arizona or anywhere frequent flyer miles or her trusty Honda Odyssey take her.
-That's 33 states and counting!
+Patty Holliday is a wife, mother of four, and travel agent specializing in Disney and Universal vacations.
+She loves a candid confession.
+Find her in Virginia or anywhere frequent flyer miles or her trusty Honda Odyssey takes her.
+That's 35 states and counting!
 With her teen, two tweens and kindergartener, her world is loud, sassy, hilarious as she balances family, work, travel, and fitness.
-She’s probably planning where her next racecation can take her.
-Spoiler: it’s probably to Disney.
-If you need straight talk about mom’ing, traveling with a bunch of kids, or planning Disney vacations she’s the one to call.
+If you need straight talk about mom'ing and traveling, she’s the one to call.
 She blogs at My No-Guilt Life.

 Rebecca Darling, momma of 3 sassy Texas kiddos, writes a blog dedicated to family travel at R We There Yet Mom?.
 Born & raised in the great state of Texas, this Traveling Mom is very proud of her state.
 She enthusiastically welcomes you to visit all the great parks, museums, cities, and events that the Lone Star State has, though honestly, she hasn't even scratched the surface at all the amazing things there are to do in Texas!
 Although she swears she is not crafty, this momma never lacks in creativity and enthusiasm - her ultimate goal is making exceptional memories for her family.
 Follow her memory making at R We There Yet Mom?, on Facebook, Twitter, and Pinterest.